Scientific Name: Asparagus officinalis

 Family: Asparagaceae

-Asparagus (Asparagus officinalis) is a flowering plant known for its slender spears shape.
+Asparagus (Asparagus officinalis) is a flowering plant known for its slender spear shape.
 Unlike other vegetables which are mostly annual, asparagus is perennial, meaning that it is planted once and can regrow every year.
-Although asparagus is available throughout the year, its best season is from late February to May, with some areas continuing through June.
-Asparagus first originated in the eastern Mediterranean and Asia and grows best in temperate regions with a lot of sunshine.
-Today, asparagus can be found in many places, from Asian countries like Thailand and China to American and European nations such as Mexico, Peru, and Germany.
+Asparagus is available throughout the year.
+The ideal growing season is between late February to June.
+Asparagus first originated in the eastern Mediterranean and Asia.
+Today, asparagus can be found growing in the Northern Hemisphere where there is a lot of sunshine.

-Asparagus contains a lot of vitamins and minerals, notably vitamin K (52% daily value [DV]), vitamin A (15% DV), folate (13% DV), iron (12% DV), and copper (10% DV.)
-Because of the high vitamin K content (52% DV), asparagus is one of the best food sources for this nutrient, which plays a vital role in blood clotting and maintains healthy bones.
+Asparagus contains a lot of vitamins and minerals, notably vitamin K (35% daily value [DV]), vitamin A (4% DV), folate (13% DV), iron (12% DV), and copper (21% DV).
+Because of the high vitamin K content (35% DV), asparagus is one of the best food sources for this nutrient, which plays a vital role in blood clotting and maintains healthy bones.
 Vitamin A in asparagus helps with vision, immunity, bone growth, cell function, and reproduction.
 At the same time, folate, a type of vitamin B, is responsible for creating red blood cells, genetic material, and ensuring brain/nervous system overall health.
 Iron and copper in asparagus also participate in blood formation.